wagerfield/danbo/README.md

 contain herself, she proceeded to tell the story, and so, as a visual ode to my time in Tokyo, I decided to create Danbo for the web.

-Created using CSS3D, Danbo is intended to exist in your smart device—reacting to the motion of the gyroscope—causing him to tumble around inside his box.
+Modelled using CSS3D, Danbo is intended to exist in your smart device—reacting to the motion of the gyroscope—causing him to tumble around inside his box.
 The ragdoll physics are created using [ammo.js][ammo] and the artwork is that of my own.